WindowView on Global Change

 ... he first observes that we are going to either accept the challenges stemming from global change and thus actively respond or the alternative is that humanity takes note but then returns to business as usual—without doing anything in the face of change.

 To review how we got to this point, Dr. Raven gave a time based account of population growth on earth.
 After all, the number of humans on earth has a direct bearing on consumption and the demands humanity puts on natural resources.

-He notes that over the course of some 400 generations, from the time when humans began to cultivate crops, the earths human population grew from several million people to approximately 6.1 billion today.
+He notes that over the course of some 400 generations, from the time when humans began to cultivate crops, the earth’s human population grew from several million people to approximately 7 billion today (population reached by 2012).

 Within WindowView we consider both the role of stewardship of the human and divine kind.
 Still, in considering the talks and symposia presented at scientific meetings much like 2002 annual meeting for AAAS, we still see humans talking about humanity saving the planet and itself.
 And still humanity moves on as if the problems can wait.

-Ten years ago at the Sigma Xi forum, in 1991, you could hear Dr. Raven give a presentation that echoes virtually every theme he touched on in 2002.
+Ten years before, at the Sigma Xi forum in 1991, you could hear Dr. Raven give a presentation that echoes virtually every theme he touched on in 2002.
 If his projections are correct, and certainly there are many more problems to this than mentioned here, where will we find ourselves in ten years?